What to do when a death occurs

 We will collect your loved one if the death occurs at home or Care Home, and any necessary documentation at any time of day or night and bring them to our premises in our own Special Private unmarked vehicle, so providing a very discreet means of transfer.

-When a death occurs in a hospital, you may have to wait for the administrative staff to advise you when the Cause of Death Certificate is ready to be collected.
+When a death occurs, you may have to wait for up to 3 days for the administrative staff to advise you when the Medical Certificate of Cause of Death (MCCD) has been emailed to the Registrar.

 If someone dies away from home